mgeraci/auto-hud/README.md

 # swap the css, js, or templates
 VERSION = "0.000"

+# how often the entire page should hard refresh (0 for no refreshing)
+REFRESH_TIME = 10000

 # your info for forecast.io
 FORECASTIO_API_KEY = "<your api key>"
 FORECASTIO_LAT_LONG = "40.676423,-73.980488"